UreshiiPanda/LeetStudy/README.md

       npm install
    ```

-6. Check that your MongoDB cluster is connected and then start the backend of the app:
+6. Check that your MongoDB cluster is connected and then start the backend of the app from the
+   backend directory:
     ```sh
       node controller.mjs
     ```

-7. Start the frontend of the app:
+8. Start the frontend of the app from the frontend directory:
     ```sh
       npm start
     ```